NLSanyu/NLSanyu/README.md

 ### Hello, world 👋

-My name is Lydia, a Software Developer working in Data Engineering and Data Analysis.
+My name is Lydia, a Software Engineer working in Data Engineering and Data Analysis.

 A bit of info about me:
 - 🔭 My current work involves building data pipelines for Machine Learning projects, using Data Engineering and Data Analysis tools